xiaoyuetang/50.043-project/zihao's part/README.md

 + For adding a new book, you could click the widget called "Add a bock" or you could also use http://127.0.0.1:5000/addbook
 + For adding a new review, you could find in the bottom of page http://127.0.0.1:5000/book_review or use http://127.0.0.1:5000/addreview

-### Load data into database

-Directly run `database_loadin.py`, the data stored in csv will be loaded into app.db

 ### Database Query